zeuslawyer/cl-functions-spotify-masterclass/README.md

 6. Open this directory in your command line, then run `npm install` to install all dependencies.<br><br>

 7. Set the required environment variables.
 This can be done by copying the file *.env.example* to a new file named *.env*.
 (This renaming is important so that it won't be tracked by Git.)

+**NOTE:** This example requires a second wallet private key!
   > :warning: DO NOT COMMIT YOUR .env FILE!
 The .gitignore file excludes .env but NOT .env.example

   Make sure you have at least the following: